 Even though we have written hundreds of articles about hair extensions, there are always new and interesting questions that our community asks.
 Today, we are going to talk about the differences between thin and thick hair and which configuration one should buy.

 As for everyone else, here is s summarized version that will help you out.
-It’s also important to check our cheat sheet at the end of article.
+It’s also important to check our cheat sheet at the end of the article.

 1 The Difference Between Thick and Thin Hair Extensions